apache/beam-site/src/documentation/pipelines/test-your-pipeline.md

 Testing your pipeline is a particularly important step in developing an effective data processing solution.
 The indirect nature of the Beam model, in which your user code constructs a pipeline graph to be executed remotely, can make debugging-failed runs a non-trivial task.
 Often it is faster and simpler to perform local unit testing on your pipeline code than to debug a pipeline's remote execution.

-Before running your pipeline on the service of your choice, unit testing your pipeline code locally is often the best way to identify and fix bugs in your pipeline code.
+Before running your pipeline on the runner of your choice, unit testing your pipeline code locally is often the best way to identify and fix bugs in your pipeline code.
 Unit testing your pipeline locally also allows you to use your familiar/favorite local debugging tools.

-**Note:** When testing your code using the Google Cloud Dataflow service, consider limiting the number of worker instances for your pipeline to 1, or the minimum number appropriate for your test.
-Limiting the number of worker instances used during repeated test runs can provide significant time and cost savings.
-You can limit the number of workers your pipeline uses during test runs by setting the `--maxNumWorkers` execution option when you run your test pipeline.
+You can use [DirectRunner]({{ site.baseurl }}/documentation/runners/direct), a local runner helpful for testing and local development.

+After you test your pipeline using the `DirectRunner`, you can use the runner of your choice to test on a small scale.
+For example, use the Flink runner with a local or remote Flink cluster.

 The Beam SDKs provide a number of ways to unit test your pipeline code, from the lowest to the highest levels.
 From the lowest to the highest level, these are:

-*   You can test the individual function objects, such as [DoFn](/documentation/programming-guide/#transforms-pardo)s, inside your pipeline's core transforms.
+*   You can test the individual function objects, such as [DoFn]({{ site.baseurl }}/documentation/programming-guide/#transforms-pardo)s, inside your pipeline's core transforms.
-*   You can test an entire [Composite Transform](/documentation/programming-guide/#transforms-composite) as a unit.
+*   You can test an entire [Composite Transform]({{ site.baseurl }}/documentation/programming-guide/#transforms-composite) as a unit.
 *   You can perform an end-to-end test for an entire pipeline.

 To support unit testing, the Beam SDK for Java provides a number of test classes in the [testing package](https://github.com/apache/incubator-beam/tree/master/sdks/java/core/src/test/java/org/apache/beam/sdk).
 You can use these tests as references and guides.